 CALLEJA, J., 2011.
 Integrating investigations in secondary school mathematics.
 M. Ed. edn.
 Msida, Malta: University of Malta.

-Initiator, designer and leader of Lesson Study in Malta through the "Collaborative Lesson Study Malta" (CLeStuM) project.
-CLeStuM is inspired by the theme of ‘Teachers Learning Together’.
-For the scope of sharing the work of teachers in schools, disseminate and cultivate this approach to teachers continuing professional development, the CLeStuM website was launched in December 2019 (see www.clestum.eu).
+CLESTUM (2017 - to-date): Initiator, designer and leader of Lesson Study in Malta through the "Collaborative Lesson Study Malta" (CLeStuM) project.
+Housed by the Faculty of Education, CLeStuM supports teachers and schools in engaging in lesson study as a continuing professional development model.
+The CLeStuM website was launched in 2019 (see www.clestum.eu).

-Coordinator of the "Connect to Learning" webinar series for educators offered as an outreach initiative in response to Covid-19 (see wwww.lovetoteach.info/educators-webinars).
+C2L (2020): Initiator and coordinator of the "Connect to Learning" (C2L) webinar series for educators offered as an outreach initiative in response to Covid-19 (see wwww.lovetoteach.info/educators-webinars).

-A leading member of the University Project team (Faculty of Education) on the "Supporting Mathematics and Science Teachers in addressing Diversity and promoting fundamental Values" (MaSDiV) - a ERASMUS+ Key Action 3 project (2017-2019).
+MaSDiV (2017-2019): A member of the University of Malta project team on the "Supporting Mathematics and Science Teachers in addressing Diversity and promoting fundamental Values" (MaSDiV) - a ERASMUS+ Key Action 3 project.
 This project involved the design, implementation and evaluation of a continuing professional development project for teachers of mathematics and science.